PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 ## I. Writing the scenario

 Writing your scenario begins by knowing what exactly you need to test and limiting the scope.
-For this example : **we will be checking that the customer link in the Orders page in the backoffice redirects to the view customer page**.
+For this example: **we will be checking that the customer link in the Orders page in the backoffice redirects to the view customer page**.
 The second step involves a manual check of this very scenario to be sure it's working, and to write (on a piece of paper) all the steps needed, from start to finish.

 Now that you have the scenario, you can create a new javascript file and write your scenario using Mocha (see example below).